-- Google+—The user's Google+ profile and circles are unavailable.
-If the user is the sole owner of a community, collection, or events, the community remains, but any collection or events are deleted.
-For details about what happens to a suspended Google+ profile or page, see Google+ profile and page suspensions.
+- Currents—The user's Currents profile is unavailable.
+If the user is the sole owner of a community, the community will remain.
+For details about what happens to a suspended Currents profile, see Currents profile suspensions.

 - Non-core services—Content in the user's non-core services, such as YouTube and Blogger, is unavailable to the user.

-If you suspend a user's account while they're in a classic Hangouts chat, the user can continue to participate until the session is over.
+If you suspend a user's account while they're in a chat in classic Hangouts, the user can continue to participate until the session is over.